Nandhakumarsj/calculator/README.md

 # Calculator
 - This app is fully react-based offline calculator
-- This calculator is tested and deployed at this site[].
+- This calculator is tested and deployed